Phrase layers

 3.2 Noun phrases

-This section considers noun phrases.
-A noun phrase is created with noun_phrase of (3.1) which calls noun_phrase_top to create list content NL of daughter elements for a node structure with its Label consisting of 'NP' together with any extension from the Ext parameter.
-A contentful Ext gives role/function/indexing information for the noun phrase.
-The assembled structure is added to the content collected from outside the noun phrase with list L.
+The noun_phrase rule of (3.1) creates noun phrases by calling noun_phrase_top for list content NL of daughter elements for a node structure with its Label consisting of 'NP' and any extension from the Ext parameter.
+A contentful Ext gives role/function/indexing information.
+The assembled structure adds to the content collected from outside the noun phrase with list L.

 noun_phrase(Ext,Type,[node(Label,NL)|L],L) -->